-The Best Vegetarian Cuisine at London Restaurants With Private Dining Rooms
+The Best Veggie Food at London Restaurants With Private Dining Rooms

 Vegetarian food has finally come of age.
 No more nut roast or cardboard omelette now that chefs far and wide have realised the value and beauty of cuisine minus the meat.
 There are so many options out there now for vegetarians and non-vegetarians who just want something interesting to eat.
 We really are spoilt for choice – and about time too!